kade-robertson/kadebot-next/README.md

 # Development

 1. Clone the repository.
-2. Install the required dependencies:
+2. Install the required dependencies for whichever modules you are using.
+If you want to use everything:
    ```
    pip install python-telegram-bot ruamel.yaml requests omdb praw translate wikipedia wolframalpha markovify openweathermapy emoji feedparser py_expression_eval
    ```
    You may need to run as `sudo` or with the `--user` flag if you don't have `sudo` priveledges.
 You will also need [populartimes](https://github.com/m-wrzr/populartimes) which is not available on PyPi if you plan on setting up /popular.
-You may be able to omit some dependencies if you don't want to use certain commands.
 3. Get a bot token for Telegram, through @BotFather.
 4. Get your user ID for Telegram, through @myidbot.
 5. Modify `default.yaml` and configure whatever you would like.
 Optionally, copy the configuration to `~/.config/kadebot/kadebot.yaml` to avoid using the `--config` option.